oznogon/gattaibushido-public/rules/05_coach.md

 #### Big Giant Monster / BGM (Passive)

-This Power designates the Threat as this scenario's Big Giant Monster (or BGM), subject to all the extended rules of the BGMs.
-BGM Threats can purchase additional Rumble Techs for use during Robo Rumble conflicts (see Robo Rumbles, p.
-SQUARP).
+This Power designates the Threat as this scenario's Big Giant Monster (or BGM), one of the primary dangers of the entire game.
+See further below for details (p.
+XX)

 #### Corrupt (Dual)